taosdata/driver-go/README.md

 - For other reference information, please check [Reference Manual](https://docs.tdengine.com/tdengine-reference/client-libraries/go/), which includes version history, data types, example programs, API descriptions, and FAQs.
-- This quick guide is mainly for developers who like to contribute/build/test the JDBC connector by themselves.
+- This quick guide is mainly for developers who like to contribute/build/test the Go connector by themselves.
 To learn about TDengine, you can visit the [official documentation](https://docs.tdengine.com).

 ## 3. Prerequisites